- Ratings and tournament results updated (Dec 26, 2019)

 The blitz tournament (72 participants) was played with the participation of the professional players (who gave a 2 piece handicap to everyone).
 1st place was taken by Vincent Tanyan ahead of Thomas Leiter and Maxim Shaporov .

 The team tournament was full in the hand of the Belarusian teams.
-Team 'Belarus Minsk' (Tanyan Vincent, Maxim Shaporov, Uladzislau Zakrzheuski) took the first place, second became 'Belarus 1' (Peter Shcheslionok, Anton Starikevich, Ivan Martsev) and third place went to international team 'ISPS' (Masahiro Kito, Toshio Kohari, Terje Christoffersen).
+Team 'Belarus Minsk' (Vincent Tanyan, Maxim Shaporov, Uladzislau Zakrzheuski) took the first place, second became 'Belarus 1' (Peter Shcheslionok, Anton Starykevich, Ivan Martsev) and third place went to international team 'ISPS' (Masahiro Kito, Toshio Kohari, Terje Christoffersen).

-The dobutsu shogi tournament was won by Marco Dietmayer , 2nd Rainer Staberhofer and 3rd Anton Starikevich .
+The dobutsu shogi tournament was won by Marco Dietmayer , 2nd Rainer Staberhofer and 3rd Anton Starykevich .

 - ESC/WOSC 2018, already more than 100 participants registered (Jul 1, 2018)